Manikeshhhh/Manikeshhhh.github.io/_posts/2023-10-16-interesting-bug.md

 ---

 ### Description
 I will keep it simple because the Vulnerability is pretty straight forward, It was the exploitation and impact which was interesting.
 The impact of the issue was critical because it was impacting the admins of the organization.
-This was on one of the sony assets, I don't have full discloser permission so i will be masking some of the details in this blog.
+This was on one of the sony assets, I don't have full disclosure permission so i will be masking some of the details in this blog.

-I could have uploaded link to my phising page or could have hosted malicious links for the organization members to download, which would have serious impact.
+I could have uploaded link to my phising page or could have hosted malicious links for the organization members to download, which would have had serious impact.

 For POC purpose, This is what the user would see if he would have visited any page that does not exist in the application.